Writing your PhD Personal Statement

 In the main body of the statement you should concentrate on relating your skills, knowledge and experience in the field and how this relates to the course you are applying for.

-Why you want to do this particular course/study this particular area of research – write down your reasons why you are interested in and enthusiastic about pursuing further study into the field.
+This means writing down your reasons why you are interested in and enthusiastic about pursuing further study into the field.

 Convey your motivation and mention any relevant projects, dissertations or essays that demonstrate your skills.
 Put down anything that shows creativity, responsibility and independence.